- Home

 Radiation proctitis

 Radiation therapy can damage the lining of the rectum, causing inflammation and swelling known as radiation proctitis.
 The risk of developing radiation proctitis is low and your treatment team will try to reduce this risk.
 Radiation proctitis is usually a short-term side effect but may be ongoing in a small number of people.
-It can cause a range of symptoms including blood in bowel movements; frequent passing of loose, watery faeces (diarrhoea); the need to empty the bowels urgently; and loss of control over the bowels (faecal incontinence).
-You may develop some of these symptoms for other reasons.
-Let your treatment team know if you develop any of these symptoms.
-If you have ongoing bowel problems, you may be referred to a gastroenterologist.
+It can cause a range of symptoms including: blood in bowel movements; diarrhoea; the need to empty the bowels urgently; and loss of control over the bowels (faecal incontinence).

 Tips for managing bowel changes